rancher/opni/enhancements/monitoring/20230328-cortex-config-options.md

 - Incorrect configuration could break Cortex or cause data loss, so we should do our best to validate any user-configurable options.

 ## Level of Effort:
-2 days to implement backend+CLI, 3 days for tests (1 week total)
+2 days to implement backend+CLI, 3 days for tests (1 week total), 1 day for UI

 ## Resources:
 N/A